A Tense Calm Settles Over Hong Kong In Wake Of Violence Between Police And Protesters

 Authorities in Hong Kong closed government offices in the city's Central district after violent clashes between police and protesters brought the bustling financial hub to a standstill.

-The situation was still tense on Thursday, a day after riot police firing tear gas and rubber bullets in an effort to push back protesters trying to storm government offices.
+The situation was still tense on Thursday, a day after riot police fired tear gas and rubber bullets in an effort to push back protesters trying to storm government offices.
 Earlier in the day, tens of thousands of people blockaded the city's Legislative Council to protest a proposed bill to allow the extradition of Hong Kong residents to mainland China.

-The protests on Wednesday had forced the predominately pro-Beijing Legislative Council to delay a second reading of the extradition bill and lawmakers said Thursday that no further debate on the legislation has been scheduled in the wake of the unrest.
+The protests on Wednesday had forced the predominantly pro-Beijing Legislative Council to delay a second reading of the extradition bill and lawmakers said Thursday that no further debate on the legislation has been scheduled in the wake of the unrest.

 The BBC reports that at least 72 people ranging in age from 15 to 66 were injured in Wednesday's violence.